Wayne-X/delivery-bot/README.md

 1. In the Chrome browser with the extension installed, navigate to the checkout page beginning with "https://primenow.amazon.com/checkout"
 2. Leave the page open.
 It's fine to leave the page in the background.

-The extension will refresh the page every 30 seconds and display a chrome notification when a delivery slot is available.
+The extension will refresh the page every minute and display a chrome notification when a delivery slot is available.

 ## Installation Instructions
 1. Click "clone or download", then "download as zip"